A selection of the messages on this website is published here in English, und Einige auf Deutsch.

 I am co-author with Wouter Pols of a chapter on the philosophy of education in a brand new book on health professions education, published May 2022 by Springer.
 Take a look at https://link.springer.com/book/10.1007/978-981-19-1512-3.
 Here is the abstract of the chapter by Pols and me: https://link.springer.com/chapter/10.1007/978-981-19-1512-3_2.

 For the Korczak Kite Festival online I gave a pre-recorded talk of appr.
 12 minutes on this subject (also see below about the article in Dutch on this).
 You can watch me and many more lectures and presentations on https://www.school-of-life.org.

 On November 23, 2021, I updated my list, after the publication of my book, in Dutch, on Arendt.
 In the list you will find books, reviewed and professional articles, book-chapters and lectures, and online publications, all on the life and work of Hannah Arendt.
 Please take a look here:

 *Korczak and human dignity

 For the Dutch journal Tenachon – https://stichtingpardes.nl/tenachon/ – I wrote an article about ‘The human dignity of the child.
 The pedagogical ethos of Janusz Korczak’.
 I discuss in three sections: Korczak’s biography; the core concepts in his pedagogy; how he practiced human dignity.
 For the latter, I will discuss the performance of the play The Post Office by R. Tagore, two and a half weeks before the deportation of Korczak’s orphanage to Treblinka.
-Tenachon no. 52 will be published in December 2021.
+Tenachon no. 52 was published in December 2021.